 Bungee resistance bands work great for adding resistance to your sprinting, you just need a partner to jog behind you connected to the band as well to help provide the resistance needed.

-Primarily used to develop top-end speed, overspeed training can be done with a resistance bungee band or on a low incline hill.
+Primarily used to develop top-end speed, overspeed training can be done with a resistance bungee band on a low incline hill.

 The main idea with overspeed training is to run faster than you could on your own to get your body to adapt to higher speeds, eventually leading to you running faster.